-Day and a second second Personal competences: the class will support the first semester students to find their personal learning style providing a variety of learning environments Application of the leafung in class as a first series of t participants will study under the guidance of the lecturer in class as well as studying in smaller groups or individually outside of the class.
+Personal competences: the class will support the first semester students to find their personal learning style providing a variety of learning environments participants will study under the guidance of the lecturer in class as well as studying in smaller groups or individually outside of the class.
 The continuous assessment will enhance their awareness about the currently on-going process of learning and problem-solving. students will learn to manage themselves to handle a considerable amount of unfamiliar knowledge within a limited timeframe.
 Thereby, the class supports a realistic and positive self-confidence of the students together with the student's ability in managing personal expectations. students are furthermore encouraged in their ambitiousness to build the ability to solve applied economic problems.
 Contents: 1.
 How do markets work?
 1.1 Classical theory: Analysis of supply and demand; principle of price formation; elasticity of supply and demand; theory of households and enterprises in the economy.
 1.2 Behavioural theory of consumer decision, introduction to cognitive biases 2.
 Which types of markets do exist?
 Introduction to different types of markets such as perfect competition, (natural) monopolies, and oligopolies 3.
 Why do some markets fail?
-Introduction to the theories of market failure, such as exclusion and rivalry, too big to fail, and asymmetric information Assessment Graded: Written Exam and Continuous Assessment back to overview ı
+Introduction to the theories of market failure, such as exclusion and Assessment rivalry, too big to fail, and asymmetric information Graded: Written Exam and Continuous Assessment back to overview

 Organizational Behaviour

 Study Program B.Sc.

 Study level and semester Bachelor, 1 st year

 ECTS Credits 2 ECTS Credits

-Hours per week / total contact hours 2 / 60
+Hours per week / total contact hours 2/60

 Total hours of study 180

-Type/Teaching Method Online lectures with case studies, videos, group work, exercises, student presentations and discussions
+Type/Teaching Method Lectures with case studies, videos, group work, exercises, student presentations and discussions

-Language of English instruction Frequency Every Semester Course Prof. Dr. Hazel Grünewald Coordinator/Instructor Email: hazel.gruenewald@reutlingen-university.de Restrictions (if applicable) n/a Prerequisites: n/a Course learning objectives: After the successful completion of this course the students should have gained the following knowledge and developed the following competencies: Professional competencies: understanding of key concepts, models and practices within the field of organisational behaviour such as personality, motivation, team dynamics and effectiveness, decision-making, organisational design, culture and change; appreciation of how theories can be translated into practical applications.
+Language of instruction English Frequency Every Semester Course Prof. Dr. Hazel Grünewald Coordinator/Instructor Email: hazel.gruenewald@reutlingen-university.de Restrictions (if applicable) n/a Prerequisites: n/a Course learning objectives: After the successful completion of this course the students should have gained the following knowledge and developed the following competencies: Professional competencies: understanding of key concepts, models and practices within the field of organisational behaviour such as personality, motivation, team dynamics and effectiveness, decision-making, organisational design, culture and change; appreciation of how theories can be translated into practical applications.
 Methodological competencies: competence to develop and answer a specific research question, to prepare a paper and a presentation according to scientific standards.
 The ability to be able to stand back and view complex situations in perspective and to think critically about organisations and what happens in them Social competencies : presentation and teamwork skills (through group work and group presentations).
 Personal competencies : awareness of the own skills in realising an academic project; competence to evaluate other student's aca-demic projects and presentations.
-Contents: PART I: The world of organisational behaviour Foundations of organisational behaviour PART II: Individual Process • Understanding people at work • Personality dynamics • Values • Perception and learning • Emotions, attitudes and stress Motivation and job satisfaction Content and process theories Reinforcement theories
+Contents: PART I: The world of organisational behaviour Foundations of organisational behaviour PART II: Individual Process • Understanding people at work ○ Personality dynamics ○ Values ○ Perception and learning Emotions, attitudes and stress Motivation and job satisfaction Content and process theories Reinforcement theories